remotion-dev/remotion/packages/docs/docs/workflows-integration.md

 ---
-image: /generated/articles-docs-ssr.png
+image: /generated/articles-docs-workflows-integration.png
 id: workflows-integration
-title: Generate video with Workflows
+title: Generate videos with Workflows
 ---

 In order to generate videos, you can use your automated workflows in the tool of your choice.